 “We do a jolly good job year after year,” claims NPI’s Founder and CEO, Santa Claus, “but I have really put the pressure on my IT management team to achieve better efficiencies and creatively use information to innovate.”

 As a long-time Gartner client, NPI has read about how other enterprises have selectively adopted information technologies, embraced new architectures and approaches, and acquired the necessary skills.
 “Now it’s our turn,” exclaimed NPI’s CIO Frederick Ellefsen.
-“We’ve heard a lot about the term ‘big data’ and the significant opportunities indicated by the confluence of mobile, cloud, social and information—Gartner’s Nexus of Forces—so we didn’t want to be left out in the cold, so to speak.”
+“We’ve now fully embraced ‘big data’ and the significant opportunities indicated by the confluence of mobile, cloud, social and information—Gartner’s Nexus of Forces— along with digital business best practices, so we didn’t want to be left out in the cold, so to speak.”

 “This is a unique opportunity for Gartner to be exposed to the inner workings of one of the world’s most secretive yet successful enterprises,” said Peter Sondergaard, Gartner SVP Research.
 “We were pleased to be able to offer our services and insights to NPI.”

 Gartner’s review of NPI’s systems revealed an operation not too dissimilar to other distributors and some major retailers, but on a much larger scale.
-However due to NPI’s unique legal status it has no finance department, nor does it have a sales or marketing function.
+However due to NPI’s unique legal status it has no finance department, nor does it have sales or marketing functions.

 Santa’s Systems Portfolio

 Key systems in NPI’s portfolio manage orders, inventory, quality testing, elfin performance and activities, along with tracking human behavior, correspondence, wish lists and contact information, and also environmental impact data.
-To achieve NPI’s objective of managing and leveraging information as an actual enterprise asset, Gartner first completed an inventory of the NPI’s extensive wealth of information assets:
+To achieve NPI’s objective of embracing the concept of “infonomics” (i.e. managing and leveraging information as an actual enterprise asset), Gartner first completed an inventory of the NPI’s extensive wealth of information assets:

 - Toy Order Management System (“Tommy”) – Toy orders and order tracking of 5.5 billion orders; supplier and 2nd level supply chain and parts level visibility of 4.6 million suppliers; toy orders and order tracking of 5.5 billion orders